• Skip to primary navigation

 Small hand holding a tortilla chip with some Mexican street corn dip on it.

 If you want a sweeter version of creamed corn, I have a Thai-inspired recipe using coconut milk.
-Thai Coconut Corn
+Thai Coconut Corn, is a great vegan options too.

 Yellow dish holding elote dip with chips on the side.